ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/mean_of_ratios/technical_specification.md

 * Forward Growth Ratio – Numeric
 * Backward Growth Ratio – Numeric

+Optionally if trimming occurs there will also be:

+* Trim Inclusion Forward - Boolean
+* Trim Inclusion Backward - Boolean

 ## 4.0 Link Calculation Function

 The processes specified in this section comprise the complete link